Frequently Asked Questions

 If you believe that you are not responsible for violating the Student Code, you may choose to deny responsibility and request a hearing.
 It is solely your decision to request a conduct hearing.

-If you believe that you are responsible for the violation you do not need to request a conduct hearing and can admit responsibility during your educational conference with your assigned Conduct Coordinator.
+If you believe that you are responsible for the violation you do not need to request a conduct hearing and can admit responsibility during your educational conference with your assigned Conflict Resolution Facilitator.

-You can find more information in the Student Code (see section 3.2).
+You can find more information in section 3.2 of the Student Code.

 Do I need an attorney or other representation at my conduct hearing?

 For the hearing, a student is entitled to be accompanied by one adviser.
 The advisor may be any individual of the student’s choice.
-The student may choose to have an attorney as their advisor but it shall be at their expense, and provided that at least 24 hours prior written notification of the attendance by the student’s attorney is delivered to the Conduct Coordinator assigned to your case.
+The student may choose to have an attorney as their advisor but it shall be at their expense, and the Office of Student Conduct must be notified of such an advisor at least 24 hours prior to the hearing.
 The advisor shall have no role at the hearing other than to advise the student.
 The advisor shall not be permitted to ask or to answer questions or to make oral arguments.

 I have a hold on my student account from the Dean of Students office, what should I do?

-You need to call the Dean of Students office as soon as possible in order to determine the reason for the hold and how it can be lifted (616) 331-3585.
+You need to call the Dean of Students office at (616) 331-3585 as soon as possible in order to determine the reason for the hold and how it can be lifted.

-We are unable to disclose your disciplinary file to anyone other than you under the Family Educational Rights and Privacy Act (FERPA).
-If you would like someone other than yourself to have access to this information you will need to fill out a FERPA Release Form.
+If you would like someone other than yourself to have access to this information you will need to fill out a FERPA Release Form and turn it in to Anthony Williams Jr, either in person or via email.

 What behavior is expected of GVSU students and their guests?

-Students are expected to obey federal, state and local laws as well as the rules and regulations of the university.
-The Student Code establishes expectations for student behavior within the university community.
-This code also outlines acts on university-owned or controlled property that constitute unacceptable conduct by students.
-All alleged violations of the code may result in a conduct referral to the Dean of Students Office.
+Students are expected to obey federal, state, and local laws as well as the rules and regulations of the University.
+The Student Code establishes expectations for student behavior within the University community, and all students are expected to read and understand the Student Code upon their arrival as a student at GVSU.
+All alleged violations of the code that occur anywhere in Ottawa County may result in a conduct referral to the Dean of Students Office.
 The University also reserves the right to review a student's off-campus conduct.

 Does GVSU have an alcohol and drug use policy?

 Yes.
 Only students who are of legal drinking age may have alcoholic beverages in their living center rooms (south campus apartments/living centers only).
-They may not have more than one open container per 21 year old resident and 21 year old resident's guests (guests of students under 21 cannot consume or possess alcohol regardless of their age).
-They cannot violate any local, state or university ordinances.
+They may not have more than one open container per 21 year old present in the room.
+They cannot violate any federal, local, state, or University ordinances or laws.
 Most new students will not be of legal age to consume alcohol.
-No one can consume or possess alcohol in open containers in lounges, recreation rooms, hallways, outdoors or in other public areas.
+No one is permitted to consume or possess alcohol in open containers in lounges, recreation rooms, hallways, outdoors, or in other public areas.

-If a student is sanctioned under the Student Code, will that action appear on his or her permanent university record?
+If a student is assigned restorative measures under the Student Code, will that action appear on his or her permanent University record?

 What if I am facing criminal charges?

-The criminal system and Grand Valley State University are separate entities.
-The Dean of Students office and the University conduct process focuses on student code violations.
-If a student has been referred to our office for violating the student code that will also make the student face criminal charges, the code violation will need to be resolved through the student conduct process regardless of the legal process.
+The criminal system and Grand Valley State University's Student Conduct Process are separate entities.
+The Dean of Students office and the Student Conduct Process focus strictly on student code violations.
+If a student has been referred to our office for violating the student code that will also make the student face criminal charges, the code violation will need to be resolved through the Student Conduct Process regardless of the legal process.

 My charges have been dropped by the police, will they be dropped by GVSU?

-No. The University conduct process and student code are different from court proceedings and criminal charges.
+No. The Student Conduct Process and the Student Code are different from court proceedings and criminal charges.
 You will need to go through the student conduct process regardless of other agencies.

 The incident I am being referred for happened off campus.
 Why is Grand Valley involved?

-Each violation is treated individually and therefore will have different sanctions.
-The sanctions (see section 3.5) are based on the severity of the violation and what the conduct coordinator, with suggestions from a hearing officer or board, deems appropriate.
+Each violation is treated individually and therefore will have different restorative measures.
+The restorative measures (previously referred to as sanctions) outlined in section 3.5 are based on the severity of the violation and what the responding student, the complainant, and the Conflict Resolution Facilitator deem appropriate.

 What if I do not agree with the decision of my hearing?